 We're proud that the Upper Cumberland Plateau, home of our middle Tennessee B&B, offers natural scenic beauty, historical significance, hospitality, and friendliness that are unsurpassed.
 Here in Monterey you will want to stop in and visit the Monterey Depot Museum, open year round Monday to Saturday, 10a.m. to 4p.m., and on Sundays from 1p.m. to 4p.m.
 Call 931-839-2111 for more info or to speak with Museum Curator Julie Bohannon.
-Either before or after your visit to the museum you will find an exceptionally good BBQ restaurant named Rocky Pops here in town.
-"Uncle Hoss" smokes all his meats on premises and when you stop in please says "Hi" to Annie and Larry (aka Uncle Hoss) - and, of course, Larry's dad - Rocky Pop.
-They are open year round Monday through Saturday from 11a to 8p.
+Either before or after your visit to the museum - or if you just want some home-style cooking - you might want to have lunch or dinner at Rocky Pops Country Cookin'.
+They offer real country cookin' and are open year round Monday through Saturday from 11a to 9p.
 If you need, we have directions here at The Inn.

 Crossville TN, The Golf Capital of Tennessee, provides fourteen area golf courses, and the golfer with a diversity of challenges in a variety of mountain settings.
-The closest golf course to us, Mountain Ridge Golf Course, is minutes away right here in Monterey Tennessee, and golfers who mention The Garden Inn B&B receive a discount off their green fees.
+The closest golf course to us, Cumberland Cove Golf Club , is minutes away right here in Monterey Tennessee, and golfers who mention The Garden Inn B&B receive a discount off their green fees.
 After you explore the great outdoors, plan to take in a performance at Crossville's Cumberland County Playhouse.
-We participate in what we call their "Show and Stay" program and you may each receive a $5.00 discount off your tickets.
-When you make your reservations at 931-484-5000 mention that you have The Garden Inn coupon then just present the coupon at the box office when you pick up your tickets.
+If you prefer, you may call The Playhouse at 931-484-5000 to purchase tickets.
+Do know that they have a NO REFUND policy so please be certain that we have availability for the date you would like to see a show.
 You may also want to take in a show at Cookeville Drama Center, or visit one of the many festivals in our area.
-Every year during the second week of August, the World's Longest Yardsale, also known as the 127 Yard Sale passes through Crossville on it's 690 mile trek from 5 miles north of Addison, Michigan to Gadsden, Alabama!
+Every year during the first Thursday through Sunday of August, the World's Longest Yardsale, also known as the 127 Yard Sale passes through Crossville on it's 690 mile trek from 5 miles north of Addison, Michigan to Gadsden, Alabama!

 A little later in the year in early October, Monterey is home to their annual Standing Stone Day Festival - which celebrates more than 200 years of local color and history.
 Featured events include laying of a wreath & tomahawk accompanied by traditional Native flute playing at the foot of the Standing Stone Monument, Native American encampments, as well as, Revolutionary War & Civil War reenactors.
 Downtown Monterey is abuzz with activity all day as vendors along the town's main street join local shopkeepers in offering local crafts and home-made foods.
 The Monterey excursion train rumbles past the town's Farmer's Market on it's way into the newly constructed Monterey Train Depot.
 The passengers from Nashville de-train to enjoy the numerous shops and vendors of the Festival.
 New passengers board the train as it continues on up the mountain to the Crawford Branch and back before it returns to Nashville.